illinois-cs241/illinois-cs241.github.io/_posts/2016-04-07-et-tu-brute.md

 ## Files
 *   cipher.h - header file for the decryption libarary.
-*   cipher.o - object file for the decryption libarary.
-The source is not here, since the other interns will not give it to you.
 *   Makefile - the makefile you should use to build.
 *   journal.txt - a newline separated journal that you must decrypt.
-*   brutus_reference - reference executable which you should use for comparing your solution with.
 *   brutus.c - main file which will contain your implementation for brute forcing caesar ciphers.

 ## Usage